 (2)

-It can thus obtain an expression for the angular frequency ω0 of the free oscillation of the relationship (2) - or even better terms for the period T and the frequency of free oscillation f0:
+This gives an expression for the angular frequency ω0 of the free oscillation of the equation (2) – or even better, terms for the period T and the frequency of the free oscillation f0:

 ω0 = |